-Every writer has a million ideas bouncing around in their head.
+Every writer has a million ideas bouncing around in thier head.
 The problem is getting those ideas down on paper.
 Those of us who are just starting out need to figure out just what we need to make those ideas work.

 Critically acclaimed novelist, N.M.
-Kelby gives us some fantastic advice on how to do exactly that in her article, “Taming The Beast”.
+Kelby gives us some fantastic advice on how exactly to do that in her article, "Taming the Beast".
 Here she tells us that we need to realistically outline and throw away what bogs readers down the most.
 And that we need to set up a game plan to hook the readers and keep them reading.

-She gives us four simple steps to help us build the frame that we hang our stories on.
+She gives us four simple steps to help us build the frame we hang our stories on.

 1. Always begin with your protagonist.
 The readers need to discover who the hero is and why they should root for them.
 Introduce your protagonist, either directly or indirectly, within the first 3000 words.

 2. Establish time and place.
 Your readers should know exactly where they are.
 If they are wondering, they lose focus and may stop reading.
 They have to trust that you are in control of the story.
 Nobody likes to be left alone in the dark.